7 days of history around Dodecanese islands

 There are 5 castles on the island that have protected the island’s inhabitants from pirate raids since the Dark Ages.
 Neolithic finds and bones of dwarf elephants were discovered in the Kharkhadió Cave.

 The smallest inhabited island of the Dodecanese.
-Lining the port of Emporios are the brightly colored houses with their ceramic-tiled roofs and wooden windows.
-Regardless of when you arrive at Halki, the clock on the tower will read twenty after four.
+Lining the port of Emporios are the brightly coloured houses with their ceramic-tiled roofs and wooden windows.
+Regardless of when you arrive at Halki, the clock on the tower will read twenty past four.

 Head back to Rhodes and enjoy your last day exploring the city and trying some Greek specialties in tavernas with Greek music as a soundtrack from Mamma Mia.